-Based on the data that Staff has observed regarding Westar's overall cost to serve its load after the implementation of the IM and the modeled results that Staff has observed from both SPP and Westar, Staff finds that the IM is benefitting Westar's Kansas customers.
+Staff has not performed a comprehensive analysis of all SPP IM activity; however, Staff has observed a decline in Westar's overall cost to serve its load since the implementation of the SPP IM.
+Based on the available data from SPP, the modeled results performed by Westar, and the decline in the overall cost to serve load, Staff's analysis suggests that the IM is benefitting Westar's Kansas customers.